nikhilkowri/admin-api/README.md

 How to Build and Run the project

-1. Open a command prompt or terminal and navigate to the root directory of your Spring Boot project.
+1. Open a command prompt or terminal and navigate to the root directory of your Spring Boot project (admin-api folder of the project).
 2. Use the following command to build a jar file: mvn clean package
 This will build the project, run the tests and package it into a jar file in the "target" directory.